camunda/camunda/docs/src/reference/conditions.md

-# JSON Conditions
+# Conditions

 Conditions can be used for conditional flows to determine the following task.

-A condition is a boolean expression with a JavaScript-like syntax.
+A condition is a Boolean expression with a JavaScript-like syntax.
 It allows to compare variables of a workflow instance with other variables or literals (e.g., numbers, strings, etc.).

-Variables are accessed by name.
-If a variable has a JSON value then the nested properties can be accessed via dot notation.
+Variables of a workflow instance are accessed by its name.
+If a variable has a document value then the nested properties can be accessed via dot notation.
+See the [Variable](reference/variables.html#access-variables) section for details.

+Examples:

 ```
 totalPrice > 100

 owner == "Paul"

-orderCount >= 5 && orderCount < 15
+order.count >= 5 && order.count < 15
 ```

 ### Literals